Blog

 401(k) regulations evolve frequently, and non-compliance can lead to severe penalties.
 Staying informed about legislative changes is critical for businesses to maintain plan integrity.

-An example of the above would be the tax act known as SECURE Act 2.0 that introduced provisions to make it easier for small businesses to offer retirement plans.
-Generally financial advisers will bring these opportunities to you, such as increased tax credits.
-Employers who regularly monitor these types of updates are able to take greater advantage of the opportunities that come into existence.
+An example of the above would be the tax act known as the SECURE Act 2.0, which introduced provisions to make it easier for small businesses to offer retirement plans.
+Generally, financial advisers will bring these opportunities to you, such as increased tax credits.
+Employers who regularly monitor these types of updates can take greater advantage of the opportunities that come into existence.

 How Benefit Equity Inc. Supports Compliance